dgcamacho/so2021-tutorial/exercise8/sheet8.md

 1. Find all values which are larger than a certain value.
 2. Find all values which are not equal to certain value.
 3. Multiply all values with a certain factor.
+4. Compute the maximums norm.
+5. Fill container with elements in the reverse order as the input container.

 ## Task 3 (Iterators)